HERE IT IS!

 ONLINE COURSE DESIGN

 Another incredible project happened when visiting my dearest friend, Hugette Montesinos, in Miami FL.
 I got roped in (willingly) to build out a 7-module online course with sub-modules using content pulled from a google doc with a 4-day deadline.
-The course was already pre-sold.
+The course was already pre-sold for our first launch.
 Delivery of a kick-ass product was a must.
 Challenge accepted.
 Most would cringe, but for me, this is an exhilarating process that required focus, strategy, efficiency, and creativity packed into one punch.
 (Only drawback was that I discovered a weird habit of pressing my thumb on my index finger when computing aggressively… I eventually had to tape my thumb back as my index finger was starting to ache.
 Crazy, eh?
 Don’t judge.)
 Since the content is a product for purchase, I can not share the modules.
 Here is a link to the product page to check out the vibe: Instagram Abundance

 Yeahhh… it’s a thing.
 I’m not a web designer, but I know a thing or two.
 I’ve primarily worked within existing sites that need facelifts or complete face fixes.
 Most of the sites that I’ve given CPR to have been massaged within there original templates meaning they sure look a whole lot cleaner and responsive post-CPR, but they do not resemble exactly what I’d envision if my hands got on them FIRST or as a paid mission.
 If you’re going to build a website- PLEASE consider what you want it to DO for you, what’s your call to action when people go there, establish brand colors and get some QUALITY photos.
 There is a difference between knowing how to build a website and designing a website with a purpose.
 I build with purpose.
 I REALLY wish I got before photos of these sites, but here is a peek into some sites I’ve “lifted.”
 PS- Somehow I got in on the professional shots of BOTH sites. tehe I guess you could say I’m involved in my community 😉 Can you spot me?